VenkatKaranam/login-edge/README.md

 4. **Setup MySQL database**
     - Create a MySQL database with the name specified in your `.env` file
-    - The application will automatically sync database models on startup
+    - The application will automatically sync database tables on startup
     - If you encounter issues with database schema auto-sync, drop the existing tables and manually import the schema from `database-schema.sql`.
 ### Development